dawidkotarba/interview_questions/java.md

 - Can we extend a String?
 - How many compilers are there in the JDK distribution?
 - What is immutable object pattern?
 Is it used in java (JDK)?
 Describe immutable types
-- What design patterns are used in JDK?
+- What design patterns are used in JDK? (i.e. Decorator in I/O, Strategy in Comparators, Singleton while getting runtime, Builder in StringBuilder)
 - What methods are defined in Object class in Java?
 - There are two methods with same name - one takes the argument of Object, another one of String.
 Which one will be invoked if we pass null and why?
 - Is it a good practice to use "Optional" as a method argument?
 How about serialization?